-Most MBCs were negative for HER-2 and positive for ER and PR (ER+ and PR+).
-Cardoso et al21 conducted a retrospective evaluation of 1483 patients in a very large international MBC program collaboration between 1990 and 2010.
-Eighty-two percent of the patients were PR+, 887% were ER-2 negative, and just 3% were triple negative.21 These rates were 100% ER+, 67.8% PR+, and 7.1% HER-2 positive in our investigation.
+Most MBCs were negative for the human epidermal growth factor receptor 2 (HER-2) and positive for the estrogen and progesterone receptors (ER+ and PR+).
+Cardoso F et al. conducted a retrospective evaluation of 1483 patients in a very large International MBC program collaboration between 1990 and 2010.
+Eighty-two percent of the patients were PR+, eighty-seven percent were ER-2 negative, and just three percent were triple negative [21].
+These rates were 100% ER+, 67.8% PR+, and 7.1% HER-2 positive in our investigation.

-It is evident that, albeit surgeon-dependent, our clinic's approach to the axilla has shifted toward conservatism since the start of this study in 2010 (9 ALND, 3 SLNB+ALND, 8 SLNB).
-Mastectomies are still the preferred method of treating breasts (1 breast-conserving surgery (BCS); 22 mastectomies).
-Both male and female patients' survival rates are increased by RT following mastectomy.22 However, RT is not currently standardized for male patients.
+It is evident that, albeit surgeon-dependent, our clinic's approach to the axilla has shifted toward conservatism since the start of this study in 2010.(9 ALND-3 SLNB+ALND, 8 SLNB) Mastectomies are still the preferred method of treating breasts.
+(One BCS; 22 mastectomies) Both male and female patients' survival rates are increased by RT following mastectomy [22].
+However, RT is not currently standardized for male patients.
 Adjuvant RT was administered to 15 individuals in our research.
 In this study, no patient's treatment decision was made using genomic testing.

 Early-stage MBC is managed in the same way as it is for women.
-Depending on the results of the operation, the presence or absence of hormone receptors, and other prognostic markers, most patients with early-stage breast cancer have surgery followed by adjuvant endocrine therapy, chemotherapy, or radiation therapy.23 In contrast to women, males prefer not to have BCS, and most men have mastectomy.
-However, research suggests that survival rates of MBC patients treated by BCS and RT are nearly the same if not better.
-Only when all mastectomy patients had stage I cancer and had RT following surgery was the 5-year case-specific survival rate found to be equivalent between treatment groups in a study of 1777 cases of MBC, in which 17% of male patients underwent BCS and 40% underwent radical or simple mastectomy.
-With only 46% of patients undergoing RT, the necessity for RT did not, however, substantially impact the survival of patients receiving BCS.24 Of the 22 patients in our series, only 1 had axillary dissection and BCS.
-In MBC-eligible instances, BCS may now be recommended because of its comparable longterm oncologic outcomes to mastectomy.
-There are no prospective data on the function of adjuvant RT in MBC, and most of the time, breast cancer patient guidelines are adhered to.
+Depending on the results of the operation, the presence or absence of hormone receptors, and other prognostic markers, the majority of patients with early-stage breast cancer have surgery followed by adjuvant endocrine therapy, chemotherapy, or radiation therapy [23].
+In contrast to women, males prefer not to have BCS, and the majority of men have mastectomy.
+However; Research suggests that survival rates of MBC patients treated by BCS and RT are near same if not better than.
+Only when all mastectomy patients had stage I cancer and had radiation therapy following surgery was the five-year case-specific survival rate found to be equivalent between treatment groups in a study of 1777 cases of MBC, in which 17% of males underwent BCS and 40% underwent radical or simple mastectomy.
+With only 46% of patients undergoing RT, the necessity for RT did not, however, substantially impact the survival of patients receiving BCS [24].
+Out of the 22 patients in our series, only one had axillary dissection and BCS.
+In MBC-eligible instances, BCS may now be recommended because of its comparable long-term oncologic outcomes to mastectomy.
+There are no prospective data on the function of adjuvant radiation therapy (RT) in MBC, and most of the time, breast cancer patient guidelines are adhered to.

-MBCs are high-stage, estrogen-positive instances, as our investigation has shown.
-Similar to the study by Spreafico et al,25 we also discovered that the number of metastatic cases at the time of diagnosis was high in our investigation.
-Endocrine therapy should be the first-line treatment for male patients with advanced or metastatic hormone receptor-positive breast cancer, according to the most recent American Society of Clinical Oncology guidelines.26 Chemotherapy should be used only in cases of visceral crisis or fast-progressing disease.
+Male breast cancers are high-stage, estrogen-positive instances, as our investigation has shown.
+Similar to Spreafico et al.'s study [25], we also discovered that the number of metastatic cases at the time of diagnosis was high in our investigation.
+Endocrine therapy should be the first-line treatment for males with advanced or metastatic HR+ breast cancer, according to the most recent ASCO guidelines [26].
+Chemotherapy should only be used in cases of visceral crisis or fast progressing disease.
 Endocrine therapy was not the first choice for our metastatic patients.
 With the latest methods, we should now treat metastatic patients with hormone therapy.

-Conclusion
+5- Conclusion

-Just like in women, MBC patients undergo breastconserving surgery, but more importantly, axillaconserving surgery.27 In addition to this approach, which is important to prevent possible morbidities, studies with larger samples are needed in terms of genetic counseling and prophylactic procedures.
+Just like in women, male breast cancer patients undergo breast-conserving surgery, but more importantly, axillaconserving surgery [27].
+In addition to this approach, which is important to prevent possible morbidities, studies with larger samples are needed in terms of genetic counseling and prophylactic procedures.